G-protein coupled receptors

 This section has been translated automatically.

 Allosteric ligands: Allosteric ligands bind to the receptor outside the actual ligand binding site and thus change its conformation.
-In doing so, the ligand binding site can be altered so that the actual ligands bind better or worse.
-For example, the human immunodeficiency virus (HIV) binds to the surface molecule CD4 (on T-helper cells and macrophages).
-However, the virus can only enter the cell if they express a co-receptor (chemokine receptors such as CXCR4 and CCR5).
-For example, the allosteric inhibitor maraviroc binds to CCR5, preventing the actual receptor from binding to viral proteins and thus preventing virus entry (entry inhibitor).
+The ligand binding site can be changed in such a way that the actual ligands bind better or worse.
+For example, the human immunodeficiency virus (HIV) binds to the surface molecule CD4 (on T helper cells and macrophages).
+However, the virus can only enter the cell if it expresses a co-receptor (chemokine receptors such as CXCR4 and CCR5).
+For example, the allosteric inhibitor maraviroc binds to CCR5 and thus prevents the actual receptor from binding to viral proteins, thereby preventing the virus from entering the cell (entry inhibitor).

-Bitopic ligands: This type of ligand binds to both the ligand binding site and allosteric binding sites of the receptor.
+Bitopic ligands: This type of ligand binds both to the ligand binding site and to allosteric binding sites of the receptor.
 Therapeutically, this type of ligand can be used to further increase the affinity and selectivity of a drug for the target receptor.

-GPCR complexes: GPCRs can assemble into dimeric or oligomeric receptor complexes.
-The complexes may be composed of the same (homo(di)mere) or different receptor complexes (hetero(di)mere).
+GPCR complexes: GPCRs can combine to form dimeric or oligomeric receptor complexes.
+The complexes can be composed of the same (homo(di)mere) or different (hetero(di)mere) receptor complexes.
 Oligomeric receptor complexes have been detected, for example, in adrenergic receptors or dopamine receptors.
-The components may act as allosteric modulators and reciprocally influence their functions, such as ligand binding or activation of signal transduction chains.
+The components can act as allosteric modulators and mutually influence their functions, such as ligand binding or the activation of signal transduction chains.

-GPCR and drugs: Only the identification of GPCR and their ligands allowed a targeted search for drugs targeting these receptors.
-Binding tests can be used to determine the influence of a test substance on the GPCR.
+GPCRs and drugs: Only the identification of GPCRs and their ligands allowed a targeted search for drugs that act on these receptors.
+Binding tests can be used to determine what effect a test substance has on the GPCR.

-• An agonist binds with an identical effect as the actual ligand.
+• An agonist binds with an identical effect to the actual ligand.

 • An inverse agonist inhibits the ligand-independent basic activity of the GPCR.

-• An antagonist prevents the ligand from binding to the receptor without itself eliciting an intracellular effect.
+• An antagonist prevents the ligand from binding to the receptor without itself triggering an intracellular effect.

-• A partial antagonist elicits an attenuated effect compared to the ligand.
+• A partial antagonist produces a weakened effect compared to the ligand.

 Literature